MaginnGroup/CSP-LD-MD-Paper/README.md

 2. **dados_dr0_P.txt**: Probability distribution used to fit the parameter k of the Gaussian potential.

 ### 3_S->DWF
-This stage performs the thermodynamic transformation from the fully interacting solid (S) to the dense weak fluid (DWF), a step in the PSCP path.
+Thermodynamic transformation from the fully interacting solid (S) to the dense weak fluid (DWF).
 #### Input Files
 1. **run.py**: Python script to automate the MD runs.
 2. **data.step1.initial**: Starting configuration and molecular topology (LAMMPS format).
 3. **in.step1_model**: LAMMPS input script.
 4. **data.out**: Intermolecular interaction data used in the simulation
 #### Output Files
+1. **X_output.out**: Output files from MD runs for different λ windows.
+2. **method_MBAR.py**: Python script used to compute free energy differences using MBAR.
+3. **figure_MBAR_total.png**: Visualization of the MBAR integration for this step

 ### 4_DWF->WF